Astor2386/FakeStore-app/README.md

 ## API Details

 - FakeStoreAPI: This project uses the FakeStoreAPI (`https://fakestoreapi.com/`) for product data.
-- Important Note: FakeStoreAPI is a mock API and does not persist changes.
+- Important Note: FakeStoreAPI is a mock API and does not keep changes.
 When you add, edit, or delete a product, the API returns a success response, but the changes are not saved.
 -  The product list (`/products`) always shows the original products provided by the API.
 - Image Handling: The Add and Edit Product forms include a placeholder image (`https://via.placeholder.com/150`) in the API requests because FakeStoreAPI requires an `image` field for `POST` and `PUT` requests.
   Since image uploads are not part of the project requirements, a placeholder is used. **(It will cause the whole app to go to an error page if this is not done correctly.)**